All Episodes

 These Republicans are dumb.

-I'm So glad I'm not a part of them.
+I'm so glad I'm not a part of them.

 And by the way, you know what I'm most glad about?

-All those same idiots with their pathetic books that they can't sell on their own.
+All those same idiots with their pathetic books that they can't sell on their own, begging Linda, please, can Sean have us on, please, please, please.

-And I'm like, oh God.
+I'm like, oh, God.

-Another cliche quote conservative book.
+Another cliched, quote, conservative book.

 Shoot me.